mirror/dd-wrt/src/router/python/Doc/howto/argparse.rst

 Introducing Optional arguments
 ==============================

-So far we, have been playing with positional arguments.
+So far we have been playing with positional arguments.
 Let us have a look on how to add optional ones::

    import argparse